Eleven Characteristics that Distinguish Field School from other Middle Schools

 During our most recent astronomy unit, for example, our science class fully reflected the theme while we read about Galileo, Tycho, Kepler and Newton in history—history of science to be accurate.
 In English, our boys read science fiction novels— Ender's Game and A Wrinkle in Time.
 We had two speakers—one had written a book on astrobiology (life in space!) and the other works as a "futurist" for the Defense Department investigating applications of new technology.
 His information helped our boys flesh out the characters in their evolving sci-fi stories.
 During our morning meeting, the boys provided presentations on astronomy topics such as the Very Large Array.
 We managed to match up our work very well during the astronomy unit and we helped the boys to develop a thorough understanding of the subject.

 Not all the units work quite so well and not all the classes match up.
 We are trying not to be too contrived with this nor are we allowing the integrity of our classes to be sacrificed.
-Our math classes, for example, have not made any effort to match the unit theme; they have been straightforward marches through the math curriculum.
+Our math classes, for example, have not made much effort to match the unit theme; they have been straightforward marches through the math curriculum.

 The units approach has given us a framework for developing an interdisciplinary curriculum and it has helped to foster a school-wide interest in specific themes.